TheTaylorSwiftOfModding/Happy-Kitty-Animal-Mask/README.md

 # Tera-Accessory-Mod-Happy-Kitty-Animal-Mask
 Turns the Rogue's Half Mask into a cute Happy Kitty Animal Mouthie!
- ( I take custom Costume requests! they are 10$ each ) message me on discord!
+ ( I take custom Accessory requests! they are 5$ each ) message me on discord!
 Honey#0434

  ![](https://i.gyazo.com/b86bd2b6ce0d73565fe005fbf3e84773.png) Follow this path and create a Mod folder called _Mods.
 Place the GPK file in there to install.